Upload-and-View/PyOS/README.md

 # PyOS:
 ## Notice
 I would be tough against people who don't understand it is for Python.
 You can download Python [here](https://www.python.org/downloads/).
+Also, this IS NOT REAL OPERATING SYSTEM, THIS IS A SIMULATOR OF OPERATING SYSTEM SO DON'T BEG ME FOR ISO FILE.
 ## Description:

 An "operating system" on Python.
 To use it, you must use `build.sh`, which automatically starts whenever installer is running.